• Skip to main content

 Choosing a fruit puree or fruit juice

-As I mentioned before, you can use either a fruit juice or a fruit puree for making the irises of your eyeballs.
-You’ll want to choose a fruit that makes a nice colored iris for your eyeballs.
+As I mentioned before, you can use either fruit juice or a fruit puree for making the irises of your eyeballs.
+Ideally, choose a fruit that makes a nice (or creepy) colored iris for your eyeballs.

 Choosing a healthy gelatin

-While you could use any unflavored gelatin, some are healthier than others.
+While you can use any unflavored gelatin, some are healthier than others.
 Gelatin is a great source of collagen and protein, which makes it great for your hair, skin, and nails.
 My favorite gelatins are gelatins derived from grass-fed cows.
-(I’ll link to one in the Amazon suggestions below.)

 Choosing your coconut milk